jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/6_information_sources.md

         Did you impose date restrictions on your searches?

         What was the latest date you searched in each information source?
+summary:
+    text: Specify all databases, registers, websites, organisations, reference lists and other sources searched or consulted to identify studies.
+Specify the date when each source was last searched or consulted.
 ---

 Specify all databases, registers, websites, organisations, reference lists, and other sources searched or consulted to identify studies.
 Specify the date when each source was last searched or consulted